/

 Co-op: No

-At the University of Alberta’s Augustana campus in Camrose—about an hour southeast of Edmonton—law, crime and justice studies undergrads experience a multidisciplinary approach that explores the relationship between law, society and politics with a special focus on gender, class and ethnicity, as well as how biases affect the Canadian justice system.
+At the University of Alberta’s Augustana campus in Camrose—about an hour southeast of Edmonton—law, crime and justice studies undergrads undertake a multidisciplinary approach that explores the relationship between the law, society and politics with a special focus on gender, class and ethnicity, as well as how biases affect the Canadian justice system.
 The century-old law faculty has a stellar international reputation, cohorts with just 22 students and is a popular choice for students keen for acceptance at the University of Alberta’s prestigious faculty of law.

 University of Toronto